DJESTRIN/DJESTRIN/README.md

   - Emergence of negative affect as motivation for drug taking in rats chronically self-administering cocaine

 <h2> 🤳 Connect with me:</h2>
-If you're interested in discussing Neuroscience, AI, or reinforcement learning, collaborating on projects, or if you're a hiring manager, please reach out to me via LinkedIn.
+If you're interested in discussing Neuroscience, AI, or RL, collaborating on projects, or if you're a hiring manager, please reach out to me via LinkedIn.
 I look forward to connecting with you!